FairwindsOps/charts/README.md

 ## Incubator

-These charts are considered `alpha` or `beta` and are not intended for public consumption outside of ReactiveOps.
+These charts are considered `alpha` or `beta` and are not intended for public consumption outside of Fairwinds.
 They are frequently for very specific use-cases and can be broken at any time without warning.
 There are absolutely no guarantees in this folder.

 ## Scripts